Brad Blog, The - Ongoing coverage of electronic voting and stolen election issues.

 League of Women Voters - A nonpartisan political organization, has fought since 1920 to improve systems of government and impact public policies through citizen education and advocacy.

 MapLight - Revealing money's influence on politics.
 MapLight is a nonpartisan research organization that reveals money's influence on politics in the U.S. Congress and in the California and Wisconsin legislatures.
 It provides journalists and citizens with transparency tools that connect data on campaign contributions, politicians, legislative votes, industries, companies, and more to show patterns of influence never before possible to see.

 Message Machine - Political campaigns send many variations of each email to supporters.
 ProPublica has been collecting emails from poltical campaigns and tracking the variations.
 Here you can explore those emails.

 My District Data - Online, interactive reports that allow you to learn more about jobs, money, education and housing in your congressional district.

-Nonvoters in America - In 2012, 40 percent of Americans didn't vote.
-The research on this website is an attempt to determine why so many citizens opt out of this fundamental civic duty, using extensive survey research as well as interviews with nonvoters to give a voice to those who are often ignored or marginalized by politicians and the news media.
+Nonvoters in America - Research on this website attempts to determine why so many citizens opt out of their right to vote, using extensive survey research as well as interviews with nonvoters to give a voice to those who are often ignored or marginalized by politicians and the news media.